Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Related Work

 \section{Related Work}

-A variety of surrogate families have been proposed to accelerate shock‐driven simulations.
-Reduced‐order models based on projection or manifold learning can speed up smooth flows, but linear bases smear moving discontinuities and nonlinear variants often require careful tuning and typically focus on a single physical field \cite{Mufti2024}.
-Physics‐informed neural networks embed governing equations during training and solve parameterised PDEs, yet sharp shocks inhibit convergence and new scenarios usually require retraining \cite{Abbasi2025}.
-Early convolutional accelerators replaced solver substeps, such as CNN surrogates for pressure projection, but these neglected compressibility and thermodynamics and therefore could not handle shocks \cite{Tompson2017}.
-Neural operators map functions to functions: the Fourier Neural Operator learns mesh‐invariant solution maps \cite{Li2020}, DeepONet extends operator learning to broader nonlinear problems \cite{Lu2021} and the U‐shaped Neural Operator improves multi‐scale accuracy by combining spectral and U‐Net features \cite{Rahman2023}.
+A variety of surrogate families have been proposed to accelerate shock-driven simulations.
+Reduced-order models based on projection or manifold learning can speed up smooth flows, but linear bases smear moving discontinuities and nonlinear variants often require careful tuning and typically focus on a single physical field \cite{Mufti2024}.
+Physics-informed neural networks embed governing equations during training and solve parameterised PDEs, yet sharp shocks inhibit convergence and new scenarios usually require retraining \cite{Abbasi2025}.
+Neural operators map functions to functions: the Fourier Neural Operator learns mesh-invariant solution maps \cite{Li2020}, DeepONet extends operator learning to broader nonlinear problems \cite{Lu2021}, and the U-shaped Neural Operator improves multi-scale accuracy by combining spectral and U-Net features \cite{Rahman2023}.
 While fast, spectral representations tend to oversmooth localized shock fronts or introduce oscillations near discontinuities.

-Graph‐based simulators learn updates on meshes or particles; MeshGraphNets achieved resolution‐robust rollouts for fluids and deformable solids \cite{Pfaff2021}, and graph surrogates have reproduced explosion‐driven transients in complex 3D domains with large geometric generalization and substantial speedups \cite{Covoni2024}.
-These methods, however, largely address single‐material fluids rather than porous or architected solids with multi‐field coupling.
+Graph-based simulators learn updates on meshes or particles; MeshGraphNets achieved resolution-robust rollouts for fluids and deformable solids \cite{Pfaff2021}, and graph surrogates have reproduced explosion-driven transients in complex 3D domains with large geometric generalization and substantial speedups \cite{Covoni2024}.
+These methods, however, have largely been developed for settings that differ from porous and architected lattice materials with coupled multi-field shock response.

+Recent surrogate models for evolving materials fields include recurrent approaches for microstructure evolution, conv–recurrent surrogates for phase-field dynamics, and operator-learning surrogates for solidification problems \cite{Farizhandi2023,Qin2023,Wu2023,Ciesielski2025}.
+These studies address time-evolving materials systems, but they focus on governing physics and target outputs that differ from the present shock-dominated, multi-field hydrocode setting.